 In most jurisdictions that have answered to the mapping exercise, loading fees and all other expenses charged, including structuring fees, are required to be disclosed.
-These fees could be important for consumers to evaluate the impact on product returns due to the reduction of invested capital or performance.
+Information on these fees could be important for consumers to evaluate the impact on product returns due to the reduction of invested capital or performance.